WWPPC/WWPPC-server/docs/scorer/classes/Scorer.md

 # Class: Scorer

 Scorer class, supports adding and modifying user submission status, and can get scores of individual users and leaderboard.
-Using the function score = Math.log(cnt+1)/cnt where cnt is number of people who solved the problem (if cnt=0, then 1).
+Using the function score = 1/cnt where cnt is number of people who solved the problem

 ## Constructors